kerhalkarsid/kerhalkarsid.github.io/_pages/publications.md

 - **Kerhalkar, S.**, Tandon, A. & MacKinnon, J.(in review). ***Impacts of Salinity Stratification on sub-seasonal SST warming in the Northern Indian Ocean.***, *Journal of Geophysical Research: Oceans*.

-- **Kerhalkar, S.**, Tandon, A., Farrar, J. T., MacKinnon, J., Schlosser, T., Johnson, L., Lucas, A.J., Hormann, V. & Centurioni, L. (in review). ***Modulation of Diurnal SST and Diurnal Warm Layer Variability by Salinity-Driven Stratification in the Bay of Bengal.***, *Journal of Physical Oceanography*.
+- **Kerhalkar, S.**, Tandon, A., Farrar, J. T., MacKinnon, J., Schlosser, T., Johnson, L., Lucas, A.J., Hormann, V. & Centurioni, L. (accepted). ***Modulation of Diurnal SST and Diurnal Warm Layer Variability by Salinity-Driven Stratification in the Bay of Bengal.***, *Journal of Physical Oceanography*.

 - Pham, H.T., Sarkar, S.,**Kerhalkar, S.**, & Tandon, A. (in prep). ***How do the interactions between winds, heat fluxes and frontal currents / jets affect the vertical and cross-front thermal transport in the Dense Water Filament?***, *Journal of Physical Oceanography*.